inseri-swiss/inseri-core-wp/docs/blocks/localFileImport.md

 ### Secondary text

 You can also change the subtitle in the block to be different from the default "provide your file to process...".

+## Examples

+[Posts on inseri.swiss](https://inseri.swiss/tag/local-file-import/) that make use of the local file import block.